 Expired or unwanted prescription and over-the-counter medications from households should never be disposed of by flushing them down the toilet or a drain.
 Although this method of disposal prevents accidental ingestion, it can cause contamination to the aquatic environment because wastewater treatment systems are not designed to remove many of these medications.

 There is 24-hour access to a free kiosk at the Concord Police Station to safely dispose of their medical syringes, sharps and lancets.
+Not currently open due to the COVID-19 pandemic.

 This is a safe and easy way for residents to clean out their medicine cabinets and bring all expired or unwanted medications and sharps, for proper disposal, with the added benefit of keeping these materials out of the waste stream.